mungruez/OdooSalesmanagement/README.md

 {'customer_id': 2, 'order_date': '04/12/2023', 'sales_order_lines': 3}

 Sales Order Line Test Data:

 {'quantity':1, 'product_id':1, 'sales_order':1}
 {'quantity':1, 'product_id':2, 'sales_order':1}
 {'quantity':1, 'product_id':4, 'sales_order':2}

+Module Features:
+Add , Edit, view and Delete Customers, Products and Sales Orders Sales Order Lines and added inline using the Create Sales Order menu Button

+To Be Completed:
+Sales oder Lines are not allowed to be edited because the one2many fields of the models are not showing in the UI.